 He then took an active part in the advancement of liberation troops providing them medical care until the liberation of Europe on 8 May 1945.
 Robert returned to the United States on 7 September 1945 and married Margaret Writsel on 30 September 1945.
 They had two children; Sherry and Robert Junior.
 After retiring in 1982, Robert Wright became active in the Methodist Church and devoted to the construction of homes and buildings for charitable organizations and for the poor.

-Bob died in a hospice care at the age of 89 and is now buried in the cemetery at the side of the church in Angoville, France.
+Bob died in hospice care at the age of 89 and is now buried in the churchyard in Angoville, France.
 His tombstone has the initials REW on it.

 Source of information: Excerpt from an obituary found on Facebook (D-Day Experience, Saint Côme du Mont), www.findagrave.com, wanderwisdom.com